It’ll stunt your growth. It’s dangerous. You know it causes arthritis and high blood pressure, right?

 We do: A shocking lack of control.

-Think about how easy it is for a beginner to set the treadmill to 8.0 mph, not expect a punching bag to swing back toward them, or use pure momentum during heavy-ass dumbbell curls.
+Think about how easy it is for a beginner to set the treadmill to 8.0 mph, not expect a punching bag to swing back toward them, or use pure momentum during a kettlebell workout or heavy-ass dumbbell curls.

 (The most surprising part is that those pesky resistance bands didn’t qualify for spots #1-10.)